Table Of Contents

 Cloud Infrastructure Delivery Models

 There are three core delivery models in the cloud infrastructure industry.
-These are known as IaaS, SaaS, and PaaS, and they each build the service from a different foundation point.
+These are IaaS, SaaS, and PaaS, and each builds the service from a different foundation point.

 Infrastructure as a Service (IaaS)

-IaaS is considered to be the standard in the industry and operates on a “buy as you need” basis.
-An IaaS infrastructure model gives organizations the flexibility to shrink or upscale the resources they use as required, ensuring that they never pay for unused infrastructure.
+IaaS is considered the industry standard and operates on a “buy as you need” basis.
+This infrastructure model allows organizations to shrink or upscale the resources they use as needed, ensuring they never pay for unused infrastructure.

-The provider delivers all the networking, data storage, servers, and virtualization that an organization needs, with the business itself handling the software side.
+The provider delivers all the networking, data storage, servers, and virtualization an organization needs while the business handles the software.

-IaaS is most commonly used by testing and development firms, customer-facing website and application development, analytics, and data storage.
-For companies that want to manage a large portion of their cloud computing, IaaS is the solution to opt for.
-You can learn more about IaaS here.
+IaaS is most commonly used by testing and development firms, customer-facing website and application developers, analytics companies, and data storage companies.
+It is the solution to opt for companies that want to manage a large portion of their cloud computing.

 Software as a Service (SaaS)

-SaaS is popular because it places all the data in a cloud server and completely removes the need for a business to host or store any of its own information.
+SaaS is popular because it stores all data on a cloud server, completely eliminating the need for a business to host or store any of its own information.

-Users can access web-based applications through their cloud portal, by renting use of an app on a pay-as-you-go basis.
-SaaS providers are responsible for delivering full support which includes the maintenance of both the cloud infrastructure itself and the individual applications used by the business.
+Users can access web-based applications through their cloud portal by renting an app on a pay-as-you-go basis.
+SaaS providers are responsible for delivering full support, which includes maintaining both the cloud infrastructure and the individual applications used by the business.

-Some typical examples of SaaS in action include email servers that can be accessed by employees or users from remote locations, all logging into the cloud to access their own profile within the internet-based application.
+Some typical examples of SaaS in action include email servers that can be accessed by employees or users from remote locations.
+All users log into the cloud to access their own profiles within the internet-based application.

-By only paying for what you use, companies can ensure cost-effective management of their cloud infrastructure.
+Companies can ensure cost-effective management of their cloud infrastructure by only paying for what they use.
 You can learn more about SaaS and its applications here.

 Platform as a Service (PaaS)

-Through a PaaS system, companies are provided with an entire infrastructure managed by the cloud service provider, covering everything from the operating systems to the ability to test and develop their applications entirely within the cloud.
+Through a PaaS system, companies are provided with an entire infrastructure managed by the cloud service provider, covering everything from operating systems to testing and developing their applications entirely within the cloud.

 Organizations using a PaaS cloud infrastructure can develop and grow their own branches of various applications through the provision from their server.
 This allows the business to innovate and expand according to market demand much more quickly than if they had to build their own application systems every time.

-In this way, changes can hit the market faster and more cost-effectively, building on the existing applications without having to recreate them.
-You can find out more about PaaS here.
+This allows changes to hit the market faster and cost-effectively, building on existing applications without recreating them.

 Cloud Infrastructure Management Best Practices